Grzegorz96/React-TeamCraft.gg/README.md

 ## Features to be implemented
 - Implementing a backend along with a database to enable the creation of more advanced features for users.
-- The functionality to create tournaments, where various players can participate, providing users with the option to add their team to the tournament or individually join the competition.
+- The functionality to create tournaments online, where various players can participate, providing users with the option to add their team to the tournament or individually join the competition.

 ## Authors